intel/llvm/sycl/doc/syclcompat/README.md

 prints the error message to the standard error stream.

 `get_error_string_dummy` is a dummy function introduced to assist auto migration.
-It needs to be replaced with a real error-handling function.
+The SYCLomatic user should replace it with a real error-handling function.
 SYCL reports errors using exceptions and does not use error codes.

 ``` c++
 namespace syclcompat {